ManoloiuAlexandru/Popular-games-and-Small-projects/README.md

    [Wikipedia](https://en.wikipedia.org/wiki/Blackjack)

   *Implementation*</br>
-  The implementation is in Python.
+  The implementations are in Python and C++.
 It is using the same OOP principles as the cards-war game.
 The class card is used to define an object that has the 2 attributes of a normal card and a specific attribute:
   - number
   - card_type
   - hidden= this attribute is for the dealer part, BlackJack has a rule: the dealer will have 2 cards in the start as the player but only one is shown.